 One of the up-and-coming sports card grading companies is CSG Grading, which is part of Certified Collectibles Group.
+(CSG Grading recently became CGC Grading, but these two are the same company.)
 That company has been around for a long time, grading things like coins, currency, stamps and comic books, and now they’re aiming to take a piece of that sports card grading market.

 (On a side note, I also found this article, Ultimate Guide to Protecting Your Collectibles, which is an interesting article you might find helpful.
 It basically discusses about getting collectibles insurance, which isn’t a bad idea if you have a great collection!)